MND Australia

 • irritability and anxiety

-Did you know that stomach muscles help respiratory muscles with coughing?
+Did you know that stomach muscles help breathing muscles with coughing?

-A cough is a very important function and can be thought of as a powerful breath out that helps keep your airways clear.
+A cough is an important function.
+A cough is a powerful breath out that helps keep your airways clear.

 When you cough your stomach muscles contract and push stomach contents up against your diaphragm.
 This causes your diaphragm to move up and quickly force air out of your lungs.
-As the stomach muscles get weaker developing strategies to assist with coughing is also important.
+As the stomach muscles get weaker finding ways to help with coughing is also important.

-A physiotherapist can help support you with this by teaching you techniques that assist your ability to cough by using breath stacking and/or manual assisted cough techniques.
+A physiotherapist can help support you.
+They can give you tips to help you to cough.
+They can show you breath stacking and/or manual assisted cough techniques.

-It is important for you to discuss any breathing issues with your physiotherapist or your specialist respiratory nurse or doctor to get specific advice and instruction to determine what is best for you.
+It is important for you to discuss any breathing issues with your healthcare team.
+They can give you specific advice and instruction on what is best for you.

 Respiratory assessment

-If you suspect that your breathing muscles are getting weaker talk to your doctor as there are useful strategies and treatments that can have an enormous impact on your comfort day-by-day.
-For example, finding ways to manage your breathing overnight can be one of the most important things you do for getting a good night’s sleep.
+If you think that your breathing muscles are getting weaker talk to your doctor.
+There are useful tips and treatments that can have a big impact on your comfort day-by-day.
+For example, finding ways to manage your breathing at night can help you get a good night’s sleep.

 Breathing exercises

-The NIV machine is usually used at night but as the respiratory muscles weaken you might use it at times during the day as well.
+The NIV machine is usually used at night.
+As the breathing muscles weaken, you might use it during the day as well.

 You may find the MND Decision Support Tool: Should I have assisted ventilation to help breathing difficulty in MND? a useful resource.